qPCR4vir/nana-docs/source/02-Getting Started.md

 This just describes these raw events, but some widgets like nana::treebox provides some high-level events, such as expanding a node.
 These details are only described in its reference.

 For different events, the `event_arg` contains different structures for these event types.
-The following paragraphs describe the details of event_arg.
+The following paragraphs describe the details of nana::event_arg.

 \subsubsection mous Mouse Events